Besides being a lovely place for sightseeing, Edinburgh is a great place to travel because there are oh so many ways to indulge

-Although there are enough attractions to see when visiting Edinburgh to keep even the most demanding of sightseers occupied for weeks , there’s also plenty for those who like to indulge.
-Whether your downfall is a delicious dinner and you’re wondering where to eat in Edinburgh, or your looking for that expertly-crafted cocktail or a sparkly new purchase, Scotland’s capital can cater to you.
+Although there are enough attractions to see when visiting Edinburgh to keep even the most demanding of sightseers occupied for weeks, there’s also plenty for those who like to indulge.
+Whether your downfall is a delicious dinner and you’re wondering where to eat in Edinburgh, or you’re looking for that expertly-crafted cocktail or a sparkly new purchase, Scotland’s capital can cater to you.
 Wallets, watch out!

 First things First: Where to eat in Edinburgh

 Vegetarian visitors will be delighted to dine at David Bann, a chic spot offering a menu so tempting that even the staunchest carnivores won’t mind the absence of meat on their plates – and they’ll be sure to banish soggy tofu stereotypes.
-Just outside the city centre, the trendy Stockbridge neighbourhood has a wide choice of dining options to consider when choosing where to eat in Edinburgh – from cosy cafés ideal for brunch and lunch to relaxed restaurants perfect for whiling away an evening.
+Just outside the city center, the trendy Stockbridge neighborhood has a wide choice of dining options to consider when choosing where to eat in Edinburgh – from cozy cafés ideal for brunch and lunch to relaxed restaurants perfect for whiling away an evening.
 For a low-key dinner on a budget, head to Bell’s Diner on St Stephen’s Street.

 Is it cocktail hour yet?